 Greek Corinth was famous for its pottery which was exported all over Greece; Roman Corinth achieved a leading role in the manufacturing of glassware; at that time glassware was a luxury good and an important export item in the trade between the Mediterranean basin and Central and Eastern Asia; Byzantines and Venetians continued this tradition.

-For the Romans Corinth was the Gateway to Greece (today this role belongs to Patras which is located at the entrance to the Gulf of Corinth) and Latin was widely spoken by its population; this explains the use of this language on almost all the inscriptions on the main buildings and on the many gravestones found outside the city.
-In other Greek locations such as Eleusis and Athens even the monuments built by Roman emperors had inscriptions in Greek.
+For the Romans Corinth was the Gateway to Greece and Latin was widely spoken by its population; this explains the use of this language on almost all the inscriptions on the main buildings and on the many gravestones found outside the city.
+In other Greek locations such as Eleusis and Athens the monuments dedicated to Roman emperors had inscriptions in Greek.